FIRST-YEAR STUDENTS

 Foreign Language | 2 | Both units must be in the same language.
 American Sign Language is acceptable. |

-How do I compare with the average admissible freshman at Georgia State?
+How do I compare with the average admissible first-year student at Georgia State?

-The average ranges for admissible freshmen are as follows:
+The average ranges for admissible first-year students are as follows:**

 High School core GPA | 3.24 – 3.76 |